Harhoy/nn_mini/README.md

 The model's global accuracy score is 84.7 % on the test dataset.

 The confusion matrix, recall and precision vectors are given below.
-Most values are above 90 % and all are greater than 80 %.

 ```python